gk646/MageQuestFX/README.md

 C - opens character panel
 B - opens bag panel
+N - talent panel
-You can drag and drop Items to different slots
+You can drag and drop Items to different slots and swap them in place

 ## Graphics: